fulstak/rhombus-wiki/content/dev/wallets/particl-core/compile-sign-builds.md

 ```
 {{< /hint >}}

-Prepare the build process (replace `KEYNAME` by the key's name and `VERSION` by latest Particl Core version):
+Prepare the build process (replace `KEYNAME` by the key's name and `VERSION` by latest Rhombus Core version):

 ```bash
 $ ./gitian-build.py --setup KEYNAME VERSION